Sex Pistols: Early following and Anarchy in the U.K. single

-Mainstream fame

 The record label EMI signed the band on a two-year contract on 8 October 1976.
 The Pistols were soon in a studio recording a full-dress session with Dave Goodman.
 According to Matlock, "The idea was to get the spirit of the live performance.
 We were pressurized to make it faster and faster."
 The results were rejected by the band.
 Chris Thomas, who had produced Roxy Music and mixed Pink Floyd's The Dark Side of the Moon, was brought in to produce.
 The band's first single, "Anarchy in the U.K.", was released on 26 November 1976.
-The musician and journalist John Robb later described the record's impact: "From Steve Jones' opening ... descending chords, to Johnny Rotten's ... sneering vocals, this song is the perfect statement ... a stunningly powerful piece of punk politics."
-Colin Newman of the early post-punk band Wire, described it as "the clarion call of a generation".

-The lyrics of "Anarchy in the U.K." linked punk to a newly politicised and nihilistic attitude, typified by phrases such as "I am an anti-Christ" and "Destroy!".
 The single's packaging and visual promotion also broke new ground.
 Reid and McLaren came up with the idea of selling the record in a completely wordless, featureless black sleeve.
 The primary image associated with the single was Reid's "anarchy flag" poster: a ripped up and partly safety-pinned back together Union Flag, with the song and band names clipped across the middle.
 These and other of Reid's images for the band quickly became punk iconography.
+The musician and journalist John Robb later described the record's impact: "From Steve Jones' opening ... descending chords, to Johnny Rotten's ... sneering vocals, this song is the perfect statement ... a stunningly powerful piece of punk politics."
+Colin Newman of the early post-punk band Wire, described it as "the clarion call of a generation".